varaprasadh/hack_the_fest/README.md

           - if there is already a folder with that name that you want to create,then add your files to that
       - upload whatever userful content you can in your directory/folder!
          - i.e, ```hack_the_fest/wallpapers/ironmap.jpg```
-      - after this commit your changes and push to master
+      - after this commit your changes and push to master.
         ```bash
          git add .
         ```